 We recommend keeping your rules in separate files so that you can reuse the rule templates.

-For example, a rule folder could contain the main rule-patterns as defined in our Rule Guide which would then be called upon when you need them.
+For example, a rule folder could contain the main rule-patterns which would then be called upon when you need them.

 Rule files can also be tailored to the use case you are solving.
 For example, a mapping rule can turn tabular data into triples that looks like this: